mystor/git-revise/docs/man.rst

    If set to true, imply :option:`--autosquash` whenever :option:`--interactive` is specified.
 Overridden by :option:`--no-autosquash`.
 Defaults to false.
 If not set, the value of ``rebase.autoSquash`` is used instead.

+.. gitconfig:: revise.gpgSign

+   If set to true, GPG-sign new commits; defaults to false.
+This setting overrides the original git configuration ``commit.gpgSign`` and may be overridden by the command line options ``--gpg-sign`` and ``--no-gpg-sign``.

 CONFLICT RESOLUTION